klar-cloud/GWAS_sumstats_qc/README.txt

 Column names used in the script: BP, CHR, ID, RSID, PVAL, A1, A2, FREQ, BETA, SE, ZSCORE, NCASES, NCONTROLS, NEFF, N

-To run this pipeline you need:
-- 	GWAS summary statistics (txt, csv) necessary columns: BP, CHR, PVAL, A1, A2, FREQ, ZSCORE or BETA & SE

-- 	CNAMES file - (txt, csv; space/tab-separated) file which pairs possible unique names of sumstats columns and the names used in the script; Examplary file is provided with more detailed info how to create it.
+Necessary software:
 - R >=3.5 (modules: dplyr, data.table, optparse, rlist, ggplot2, viridis, SNPlocs.Hsapiens.dbSNP144.GRCh37)
 - Python3 (modules: pandas >=1.0.0, numpy, matplotlib, argparse)

+To run this pipeline you need:
+- GWAS summary statistics (txt, csv) with necessary columns: BP, CHR, PVAL, A1, A2, FREQ, ZSCORE or BETA & SE
+- CNAMES file - (txt, csv; space/tab-separated) file, which pairs unique names of sumstats columns and the names used in the script; Examplary file is provided with more detailed info how to create it.

 Optional:
-- 	REFERENCE file (txt, csv) with four columns: A1_REF, A2_REF, FREQ_REF, COORDINATE
-	If not provided, script will create custom
+- REFERENCE file (txt, csv) with four columns: A1_REF, A2_REF, FREQ_REF, COORDINATE.
+If not provided, script will create custom reference file.

 EXAMPLE QUALITY CHECK PART1